Competition deadline: 20th August 2021

-The Royal Society of Literature is delighted to announce the twentieth V.S.
-Pritchett Short Story Prize.
-This prize for the best unpublished short story of the year was founded by the RSL at the beginning of the new millennium to commemorate the centenary of an author widely regarded as the finest English short-story writer of the 20th century, and to preserve a tradition encompassing Pritchett’s warmth of feeling and mastery of narrative.
+This prize was founded by the Royal Society of Literature at the beginning of the new millennium to commemorate the centenary of an author widely regarded as the finest English short-story writer of the 20th century, and to preserve a tradition encompassing Pritchett’s mastery of narrative.

 Terms and Conditions

 This year’s judges are Rowan Hisayo Buchanan, Paul McVeigh and Emma Jane Unsworth.

 The RSL is committed to increasing accessibility and supporting writers of all incomes.
 As such, we are offering 50 free entries to low-income writers based in the UK.

 To apply for a free entry to this year’s prize please e-mail firstname.lastname@example.org using the subject ‘Free VSP Entry Application’ and in the body of the email include your name, postcode and a line on the reason for your application such as: Jobseeker’s Allowance, Disability Benefit, Income Support; Working Tax Credit; proof of being a full-time student; Housing Benefit; proof of being a full-time carer.
 All details will be kept in the strictest confidence and have no bearing on your Prize entry.